In Tulsa, solemn remembrances of a century-old race massacre by survivors and descendants

 “Today is a day full of somber energy,” he said.
 “But also a day in which you feel and understand the true strength of the ancestors.”

-Tulsa spent much of the last century denying and dismissing the racial terror that unfolded here.
+Tulsa spent much of the past century denying and dismissing the racial terror that unfolded here.
 Now the city is finally acknowledging the history and its lasting scars, even as it resists calls for reparations for the survivors and descendants.

 Over the past three days, crowds of Black and White people have flocked to Greenwood for peaceful demonstrations, parades, concerts and panel discussions about the race massacre.